Approved by Members’ Meeting 24th February 2019

 1.2 Matches shall be played under the MCC Laws of Cricket and under such rules and regulations as are approved by the AGM (or other duly-convened Members’ Meeting) of the SCIO.
 The Board shall have the powers to amend playing rules at any time should they feel exceptional circumstances support such a change (see Rule 24)

-1.3 The ball used in all League and Cup matches shall be a ball approved by the SCIO Board, and as specified in Annex A appended to these rules.
+The ball used in all League and Cup matches shall be a ball approved by the SCIO Board, and as specified in Annex A appended to these rules.
+In all matches involving the use of a pink ball, teams may wear whites or coloured kit, providing the kit contains no pink in it.

 1.5 All players, officials and umpires agree by participation in the SCIO’s competitions to comply and adhere to the Laws of Cricket (Current Code), including its Preamble “The Spirit of Cricket”.
 1.6 As a term of membership of the SCIO, Clubs, their officials, members and players commit to observe the Rules of the SCIO and to submit to the exclusive jurisdiction of its Board [or of pendant committees where power has been expressly devolved to them], and not to bring proceedings in any court or forum inconsistent therewith.